 Popular in Italy and Spain, these ruby-hued beauties are now cultivated in California and Texas as well.
 Blood oranges are in season from December to April.

 Mimosas are sometimes made with an extra ingredient — triple sec or a top-shelf orange liqueur, like Grand Marnier or Cointreau.
 It’s totally optional, but it does add more booze and more flavor.
-It’s up to you if you decide to use it!
+It’s a matter of personal preference if you want to use it!

 build a mimosa bar